 Inflammatory mediators and more

-Another type of simple lipids are such important mediators of internal regulation as eicosanoids.
+Another type of simple lipids are: important mediators internal regulation, like eicosanoids.
 They have a unique (like almost everything in biology) chemical structure and, accordingly, unique chemical properties.
-The main basis for the synthesis of eicosanoids is arachidonic acid, which is one of the most important unsaturated fatty acids.
-It is eicosanoids that are responsible in the body for the course of inflammatory processes.
+The main basis Arachidonic acid, which is one of the most important unsaturated fatty acids, is used for the synthesis of eicosanoids.
+It is eicosanoids that are responsible for the course of inflammatory processes in the body.

 Their role in inflammation can be briefly described as follows:

-• They change the permeability of the vascular wall (namely, increase its permeability).
+• They change the permeability of the vascular wall (namely, they increase its permeability).

-• Stimulates the release of leukocytes and other cells of the immune system into the tissue.
+• Stimulate the release of leukocytes and other cells immune system in fabric.

-• With the help of chemicals, they mediate the movement of immune cells, the release of enzymes and the absorption of particles foreign to the body.
+• By using chemical substances mediate the movement of immune cells, the release of enzymes and the absorption of particles foreign to the body.

-But the role of eicosanoids in the human body does not end there, they are also responsible for the blood coagulation system.
-Depending on the developing situation, eicosanoids can dilate blood vessels, relax smooth muscles, reduce aggregation, or, if necessary, cause opposite effects: vasoconstriction, contraction of smooth muscle cells and thrombus formation.
+But the role of eicosanoids in the human body does not end there; they are also responsible for the blood coagulation system.
+Depending on the current situation, eicosanoids can dilate blood vessels, relax smooth muscles, reduce aggregation or, if necessary, cause the opposite effects: vasoconstriction, contraction of smooth muscles. muscle cells and thrombus formation.

-Eicosanoids - a large group of physiologically and pharmacologically active compounds
+Eicosanoids are a large group of physiologically and pharmacologically active compounds.

-Studies were carried out according to which people who received sufficient amounts of the main substrate for the synthesis of eicosanoids ─ arachidonic acid ─ with food (found in fish oil, fish, vegetable oils) suffered less from diseases of the cardiovascular system.
-Most likely, this is due to the fact that such people have a more perfect exchange of eicosanoids.
+Studies have been conducted that show that people sufficient quantity those who received the main substrate for the synthesis of eicosanoids ─ arachidonic acid ─ with food (found in fish oil, fish, vegetable oils) suffered less from diseases of cardio-vascular system.
+Most likely, this is due to the fact that such people have a more advanced eicosanoid metabolism.

 Complex lipids are a group of substances that are no less important for the body than simple lipids.
 The main properties of this group of fats:

-• Participate in the formation of cell membranes, along with simple lipids, and also provide intercellular interactions.
+• They participate in the formation of cell membranes, along with simple lipids, and also provide intercellular interactions.

-• They are part of the myelin sheath of nerve fibers, which is necessary for the normal transmission of nerve impulses.
+• They are part of the myelin sheath of nerve fibers, necessary for the normal transmission of nerve impulses.

-• They are one of the important components of a surfactant ─ a substance that ensures breathing processes, namely, prevents the alveoli from collapsing during exhalation.
+• They are one of the important components surfactant ─ a substance that ensures breathing processes, namely preventing the collapse of the alveoli during exhalation.

-• Many of them play the role of receptors on the cell surface.
+• Many of them play the role of receptors on the surface of cells.

-• The significance of some complex fats secreted from cerebrospinal fluid, nervous tissue, and heart muscle is not fully understood.
+• The significance of some complex fats secreted from cerebrospinal fluid, nervous tissue, cardiac muscle is not fully understood.

-The simplest representatives of this group of lipids include phospholipids, glyco- and sphingolipids.
+The simplest representatives of lipids in this group include phospholipids, glyco- and sphingolipids.

 Cholesterol

-Cholesterol is a substance of a lipid nature with the most important value in medicine, since the violation of its metabolism negatively affects the state of the whole organism.
+Cholesterol is a substance of lipid nature with the most important value in medicine, since disruption of its metabolism negatively affects the condition of the entire organism.

 Some of the cholesterol is ingested with food, and some is synthesized in the liver, adrenal glands, gonads and skin.

-It also participates in the formation of cell membranes, the synthesis of hormones and other chemically active substances, and also participates in the metabolism of lipids in the human body.
-Indicators of cholesterol in the blood are often studied by doctors, as they show the state of lipid metabolism in the human body as a whole.
+It is also involved in the formation of cell membranes, the synthesis of hormones and other chemicals. active substances, and also participates in lipid metabolism in the human body.
+Indicators of cholesterol in the blood are often examined by doctors, as they show the state of lipid metabolism in the human body as a whole.

-Lipids have their own special transport forms ─ lipoproteins.
-With their help, they can be carried with the blood stream without causing embolism.
+Lipids have their own special transport forms - lipoproteins.
+With their help, they can be transported through the bloodstream without causing embolism.

-Disorders of fat metabolism are most rapidly and clearly manifested by disorders of cholesterol metabolism, the predominance of atherogenic carriers (the so-called low and very low density lipoproteins) over antiatherogenic (high density lipoproteins).
+Violations fat metabolism most quickly and clearly manifested by disorders of cholesterol metabolism, the predominance of atherogenic carriers (so-called low- and very low-density lipoproteins) over antiatherogenic ones (lipoproteins with high density).

-The main manifestation of lipid metabolism pathology is the development of atherosclerosis.
+The main manifestation of the pathology of lipid metabolism is the development of atherosclerosis.

-It manifests itself as a narrowing of the lumen of arterial vessels throughout the body.
-Depending on the prevalence in the vessels of various localizations, a narrowing of the lumen of the coronary vessels develops (accompanied by angina pectoris), cerebral vessels (with impaired memory, hearing, possible headaches, noise in the head), renal vessels, vessels of the lower extremities, vessels of the digestive system with corresponding symptoms ...
+It manifests itself by narrowing the lumen of arterial vessels throughout the body.
+Depending on the predominance in blood vessels various localizations narrowing of the lumen of the coronary vessels develops (accompanied by angina), cerebral vessels (with impaired memory, hearing, possible headaches, noise in the head), kidney vessels, blood vessels lower limbs, vessels of the digestive organs with corresponding symptoms.

-Thus, lipids are at the same time an indispensable substrate for many processes in the body and, at the same time, when fat metabolism is disturbed, they can cause many diseases and pathological conditions.
-Therefore, fat metabolism requires control and correction when such a need arises.
+Thus, lipids are at the same time an indispensable substrate for many processes in the body and, at the same time, if lipid metabolism is disturbed, they can cause many diseases and pathological conditions.
+Therefore, fat metabolism requires monitoring and correction when the need arises.

 07.04.2009

-In the diet, fat is approximately 44 percent.
-Recommendations on the correct diet advise that this figure does not exceed 30 percent of the total calories, and 25 percent would be even better.
+Fats make up approximately 44 percent of the diet.
+Recommendations about proper diet It is advised that this figure should not exceed 30 percent of total calories, and 25 percent would be even better.

-Your fat intake should lean towards polyunsaturated and monounsaturated fat, with a maximum saturated fat of no more than 10 percent or less, of that total 25 percent fat.
+Your fat intake should lean towards polyunsaturated and monounsaturated fats with maximum number saturated fat no more than 10 percent or less of that total 25 percent fat.

-* To reduce the fat content of omelettes, remove the yolk of every other egg; this will reduce the fat and cholesterol levels, and you won't even feel the difference.
+* To reduce the fat content when preparing an omelet, remove the yolk of every second egg, this will reduce fat and cholesterol levels, and you will not even feel the difference.

-* Soybean oil changes taste during long-term storage due to changes in the levels of linolenic acid it contains.
+* Soybean oil changes taste when long-term storage, due to changes in the levels of linolenic acid it contains.

-* Sixty-four percent of the calories from caviar are from fat.
+* Sixty-four percent of the calories from caviar come from fat.

-* Butter absorbs fridge odors and should be kept in a closed container.
+*Butter absorbs refrigerator odors, so it should be stored in a closed container.

-* Butter, stored in the refrigerator for only two weeks.
-If you need to store it for a longer time, store it in the freezer.
+* Butter can be stored in the refrigerator for only two weeks.
+If you need to preserve it for a longer period, store it in the freezer.

-* Eight ounces of potato chips equals 12 to 20 teaspoons of fat.
+*Eight ounces of potato chips equals consuming 12 to 20 teaspoons of fat.

-* Try using water instead of fat in some recipes.
-It is true that it makes dressings from fats, etc., the taste becomes even, but if you mix water with flour, with cornstarch (corn flour) or potato starch, it will save you extra calories.
+*Try using water instead of fat in some recipes.
+It is true that fats make dressings, etc., the taste becomes smooth, but if you mix water with flour, with corn starch (corn meal) or potato starch, it will save you from extra calories.

 * Oils should be stored in dark containers and stored in a dark, cool place to reduce the risk of rancidity.

-* When carob is made into candy, fat is added for texture, which brings the fat level close to that of real chocolate.
-In fact, the cocoa butter used in chocolate is 60 percent saturated fat, while the fat in carob candies is, in most cases, 85 percent saturated fat.
+* When carob is made into candy, fat is added for texture, making the fat level close to that of real chocolate.
+In fact, the cocoa butter used in chocolate production is 60 percent saturated fat, while the fat in carob candies is, in most cases, 85 percent saturated fat.

-* Using non-stick cookware and vegetable oil sprays will reduce your fat intake.
+*Using non-stick cookware and vegetable oil sprays will reduce fat consumption.

-* Never eat salad dressing or mayonnaise-based salad until you are sure they were chilled before you are ready to eat them.
-Neglect is the culprit in thousands of food poisoning cases every year.
+* Never eat mayonnaise-based salad dressing or salad unless you are sure it has been refrigerated until you are ready to eat it.
+Neglecting this is the culprit in thousands of cases. food poisoning, annually.

-* Oils related to fish are healthier than those related to meat.
+* Fish-related oils are more beneficial than meat-related oils.
 Fish contains a high percentage of omega fatty acids.

-* Any margarine containing coconut or palm oil will be very high in saturated fat.
-They are now called tropical oils (tropical plant oils) on labels.
+* Any margarine containing coconut or palm oil will have a very high level saturated fat content.
+Labels now call them tropical oils (tropical plant oils).

 * New fat substitutes continue to appear in our products.
-Do not forget that they are all the same synthetic production, and not a natural product.
-They should not be seen as a panacea for fat replacement in our diet.
+Don't forget that they are still synthetic and not natural product.
+They should not be seen as a panacea for replacing fat in our diet.

-* The best butter is made from AA grade sweet cream.
+* The best butter is made from AA sweet cream.

-* An ounce of seeds (sunflower) contains 160 calories and is not considered a diet food.
+*An ounce of sunflower seeds contains 160 calories and is not considered a dietary snack.

-* Burrito with sour cream and guacamole (a sauce made from mashed avacado, spiced tomatoes and mayonnaise) can contain up to 1000 calories and 59 percent fat.
+* A burrito topped with sour cream and guacamole (a sauce made from mashed avacado, tomatoes, spices and mayonnaise) can contain up to 1,000 calories and 59 percent fat.

-* Studies have shown that stearic acid, one of the saturated fats, has little effect on raising cholesterol levels.
+* Research has shown that stearic acid, a saturated fat, has little effect on raising cholesterol levels.

-* New Low Fat Peanut Butter has the same calories per serving as regular peanut butter, approximately 190 calories per serving, sweeteners have been added instead of fat.
+*The new reduced-fat peanut butter has the same number of calories per serving as regular peanut butter, approximately 190 calories per serving, and has been added with sweeteners instead of fat.

-* When you store some oils in the refrigerator, they may become hazy (opaque, light hazy) due to the formation of harmless crystals.
-Manufacturers sometimes chill the oils before they are released for sale and remove these crystals in a process called winterizing.
-These oils will now remain clear when cooled.
+* When you store some oils in the refrigerator, they may become cloudy (not clear, light cloudy), this is due to the formation of harmless crystals.
+Manufacturers sometimes refrigerate oils before releasing them for sale and remove these crystals in a process called “winterizing.”
+Now these oils will remain clear when cooled.

-* Pork fat has large crystals, while butter is small.
+* Pork fat has large crystals, while butter has small crystals.
 This is highly dependent on the texture of the fat and can be controlled during processing.
-The size of the crystals can be changed by stirring (shaking) the oil while it is cooling.
+The size of the crystals can be changed by shaking (shaking) the oil while it cools.

 * Studies have shown that people on a diet miss fat more than sweets.

-* People on a high-fat diet are more prone to colon cancer, prostate cancer, or breast cancer.
-Future research may show that it also has a detrimental effect on the immune system.
+* People on a high-fat diet are more likely to get colon cancer, prostate cancer or breast cancer.
+Future research may show that this also has an effect harmful effect on the immune system.

 Material "gala.net"

-Proper nutrition in diabetes is essential because diabetes is a metabolic disease.
-To put it very briefly and simplistically, in diabetes mellitus, as a result of the disruption of the normal functioning of the pancreas, the production of insulin, the hormone responsible for the absorption of sugar by the body, decreases ...
+Proper nutrition in diabetes plays a vital role because diabetes is a disease associated with metabolic disorders.
+To put it very briefly and simply, in diabetes mellitus, as a result of disruption of the normal functioning of the pancreas, the production of insulin, the hormone responsible for the absorption of sugar by the body, is reduced...

 Thermal water for beauty

-Almost every spa center offers a thermal shower.
-For 10 - 15 minutes thermal water, rich in mineral salts, is sprayed.
+Almost every SPA center offers thermal showers.
+Thermal water rich in mineral salts is sprayed for 10 – 15 minutes.
 The skin is not only moisturized, but also saturated with microelements.

 23.09.2015

-They are organic compounds insoluble in water.
-They are composed of fatty acid molecules linked in a chain of hydrogen and carbon atoms.
-If the carbon atoms are connected to each other by a stable bond, then such fatty acids are called "saturated".
-Accordingly, if the carbon atoms are loosely bound, then the fatty acids are unsaturated.
-For the human body, the most important are arachidonic, linoleic, and oleic fatty acids.
+Are organic compounds, insoluble in water.
+They consist of fatty acid molecules connected in a chain of hydrogen and carbon atoms.
+If the carbon atoms are connected to each other by a strong bond, then such fatty acids are called “saturated.”
+Accordingly, if the carbon atoms are loosely bonded, then the fatty acids are unsaturated.
+The most important fatty acids for the human body are arachidonic, linoleic, and oleic fatty acids.

-The separation according to the chemical formula into saturated and unsaturated acids has been developed for a long time.
-Unsaturated, in turn, are subdivided into polyunsaturated and monounsaturated.
+Division by chemical formula for saturated and unsaturated acids was developed quite a long time ago.
+Unsaturated ones, in turn, are divided into polyunsaturated and monounsaturated.
 Today it is known that saturated acids in our food can be found in pates, meat, milk, eggs.
-And unsaturated ones are found in olive, peanut, sunflower oil; fish, goose and duck fat.
+And unsaturated ones are found in olive, peanut, and sunflower oil; fish, goose and duck fat.

-The term "lipids" denotes the entire spectrum of fat-like substances extracted by fat solvents (chloroform, ether, gasoline).
+The term “lipids” refers to the entire spectrum of fat-like substances extracted with fat solvents (chloroform, ether, gasoline).

-Lipids include esters of triacylglycerols.
+Lipids include triacylglycerol esters.
 These are substances in which glycerol binds to three fatty acid residues.
 Lipids include oils and fats.
-Oils contain a large amount of unsaturated acids and have a liquid consistency (with the exception of margarines).
-Fats, on the other hand, are hard and contain a lot of saturated acids.
+Oils contain a large number of unsaturated acids, and have a liquid consistency (with the exception of margarines).
+Fats, on the contrary, have a solid structure and contain large amounts of saturated acids.

 2. Animal fats (found in fish, meat, cheese, butter, cream, etc.).

-Lipids are very important for our nutrition, as they contain many vitamins, as well as fatty acids, without which it is impossible to synthesize many hormones.
+Lipids are very important for our nutrition, since they contain many vitamins, as well as fatty acids, without which the synthesis of many hormones is impossible.
 These hormones are an essential part of the nervous system.

-When fats combine with "bad" carbohydrates, the metabolism is disrupted, and as a result, most of them are deposited in the body by fat layers.
+When fats combine with “bad” carbohydrates, metabolism is disrupted, and as a result, most of them are deposited in the body as fatty layers.

-As a rule, in our diet, an excess of fat - fried fatty foods, in particular - fast food, is becoming more popular and habitual.
-At the same time, food may well be tasty, even if you give up sunflower and butter when cooking it.
+As a rule, in our diet there is an excess of fat - fried fatty foods, in particular fast food, are becoming more and more popular and familiar.
+At the same time, food may well be tasty, even if you refuse sunflower oil and butter when preparing it.

-Some of the lipids directly affect the increase in blood cholesterol levels.
-Cholesterol can be roughly divided into "good" and "bad".
-The goal of a healthy diet is the dominance of "good" cholesterol over "bad".
-The total blood level of this substance should be normal.
+Some of the lipids directly affect the increase in cholesterol levels in the blood.
+Cholesterol can be roughly divided into “good” and “bad”.
+The goal of a healthy diet is the dominance of “good” cholesterol over “bad” cholesterol.
+The overall blood level of this substance should be normal.
 If there is too much cholesterol, then it is deposited on the walls of our blood vessels and disrupts blood circulation, which disrupts the trophism of organs and tissues.
-And insufficient blood supply, in turn, leads to serious disruption of the functioning of organs.
-The main danger is the possibility of tearing off a blood clot from the wall and spreading it through the blood stream throughout the body.
-His blood clot will clog the blood vessels of the heart, the person will be instantly fatal.
-Everything happens so instantly that it is simply impossible to help and save a person.
+And insufficient blood supply, in turn, leads to serious disruption of organ functioning.
+The main danger is the possibility of a blood clot breaking off from the wall and being carried by the blood flow throughout the body.
+His blood clot will clog the blood vessels of the heart, causing instant death.
+Everything happens so instantly that there is simply no chance of helping and saving a person.

-• Fats that raise cholesterol levels are found in butter, lard, meat, cheese, smoked and dairy products, and palm oil.
+• Fats that increase cholesterol levels are found in butter, lard, meat, cheese, smoked and dairy products, and palm oil.
 These are saturated fats.

-• Fats, which almost do not contribute to the formation of cholesterol, are found in eggs, oysters, and poultry meat (without skin).
+• Fats that almost do not contribute to the formation of cholesterol are found in eggs, oysters, and poultry meat (without skin).

-• The fats that help lower cholesterol are vegetable oils: olive, rapeseed, corn, sunflower.
+• Fats that help lower cholesterol are vegetable oils: olive, rapeseed, corn, sunflower.

-Fish oil prevents the occurrence of cardiovascular diseases, and thus does not play any role in cholesterol metabolism.
-In addition, it lowers triglyceride levels and therefore prevents blood clots.
-As a source of fish oil, those fish varieties that are the most fatty are recommended: tuna, herring, chum salmon, salmon, sardines, mackerel.
-You can also find fish oil in capsules in pharmacies as a dietary supplement.
+Fish oil prevents the occurrence of cardiovascular diseases, and does not play any role in cholesterol metabolism.
+In addition, it reduces triglyceride levels and therefore prevents the formation of blood clots.
+As a source of fish oil, those varieties of fish that are the most fatty are recommended: tuna, herring, chum and salmon, sardines, mackerel.
+In pharmacies you can also find fish oil in capsules as a dietary supplement.

 Saturated

-Frequent consumption of saturated fat is harmful to health.
+Frequent consumption of saturated fats causes serious harm to health.
 Sausages, lard, butter and cheese should not form the basis of the diet.
-By the way, palm and coconut oils also contain saturated fatty acids.
-When shopping for groceries, pay attention to the ingredients in them.
-Palm oil is a frequent “guest” in our diet, although we do not always know about it.
+By the way, saturated fatty acids are found in both palm and coconut oil.
+When buying products in a store, pay attention to the composition of the ingredients included in them.
+Palm oil is a frequent “guest” in our diet, although we don’t always know about it.
 However, some housewives will use it for baking instead of margarine.
-Meat contains stearic acid, which is contraindicated in large quantities for the body.
+Meat contains stearic acid, which is contraindicated for the body in large quantities.
 The amount of fat in the daily diet should not exceed 50 grams.
-An optimal nutritional balance should be 50% monounsaturated fatty acids, 25% polyunsaturated, and 25% saturated.
+The optimal nutritional balance should consist of 50% monounsaturated fatty acids, 25% polyunsaturated and 25% saturated.

-Most people consume too much saturated fat to the detriment of unsaturated fats.
-Of these, about 70% are "invisible" (sausages, sets for aperitifs, cheeses, chips, and, of course, meat), and 30% are "visible" (this is all that can be used for frying dishes and spreading on bread) ...
+Most of People consume too much saturated fat at the expense of unsaturated fat.
+Of these, about 70% are “invisible” (sausages, aperitif sets, cheeses, chips, and, of course, meat), and 30% are “visible” (this is everything that can be used for frying dishes and spreading on bread) .

-Those fats that the body did not use remain in reserve in the body and, when combined with sugars, become the main cause of excess weight.
+Those fats that the body has not used remain in reserve in the body and, when combined with sugars, become the main cause of excess weight.
 And only physical activity and a balanced diet can correct this situation.
-Therefore, it is imperative to adjust the intake of fatty acids in accordance with their expenditure.
+Therefore, it is extremely important to adjust the intake of fatty acids according to their expenditure.

 Monounsaturated

-This type of fat is found in vegetable oils, and its main component is monounsaturated oleic acid.
-Monounsaturated fats are neutral in relation to the body, and do not affect either the propensity to thrombosis or the level of cholesterol in the blood.
+This type of fat is found in vegetable oils, and its main component is oleic monounsaturated acid.
+Monounsaturated fats are neutral in relation to the body and do not affect either the tendency to thrombosis or the level of cholesterol in the blood.

-To get one liter of oil, you need 5 kg of black olives.
-The cold pressing method preserves most of all vitamins and mineral salts in the oil: copper, phosphorus, magnesium, calcium, potassium, copper, iron.
-Fun fact: The lipid balance in olive oil is almost the same as in breast milk.
+To obtain one liter of oil you need 5 kg of black olives.
+The cold pressing technique retains most of the vitamins and minerals in the oil. mineral salts: copper, phosphorus, magnesium, calcium, potassium, copper, iron.
+Interesting fact: lipid balance in olive oil almost the same as in breast milk.

-Of all the oils, olive is the best absorbed, besides, it is great for constipation and liver failure.
+Of all the oils, olive oil is the best absorbed, and it also helps relieve constipation and liver failure.
 Another useful property is that it can neutralize the intoxication of the body after drinking alcohol.
-Recent studies have shown that olive oil increases the absorption of calcium.
-And this means that it is irreplaceable in the diet of children, at the age when their bone apparatus is being formed and developed.
+Recent studies have shown that olive oil increases calcium absorption levels.
+This means that it is indispensable in the diet of children at the age when their bone apparatus is formed and developing.

 Polyunsaturated

-They consist of two groups in which the active ingredient is the so-called basic fatty acid.
-Since the body cannot produce it on its own, this acid must be supplied with food.
+They consist of two groups, in which active substance is the so-called essential fatty acid.
+Since the body cannot produce it on its own, this acid must come from food.

-Main sources: cereal sprouts (up to 50% fatty acids), corn, oatmeal, brown rice, and oils.
+Main sources: cereal sprouts (up to 50% fatty acid content), corn, cereals, brown rice, and oils.

-Flaxseed oil is very rich in omega-6 and omega-3 unsaturated fatty acids, which are essential for building cells.
-It softens the skin, helps the body fight allergies, protects the brain and nerve structures, and stimulates the production of hormones.
-It must not be heated or cooked with it.
-Linseed oil is added exclusively to a ready-made cooled dish: soups, cereals, salads, vegetables.
+Linseed oil very rich in omega-6 and omega-3 unsaturated fatty acids, which are necessary for cell building.
+It softens the skin, helps the body fight allergies, protects brain and nerve structures, and stimulates the production of hormones.
+It must not be heated and cannot be cooked on it.
+Flaxseed oil is added exclusively to ready-made cooled dishes: soups, cereals, salads, vegetables.

-Fish and fish oil are the most valuable sources of omega-3 fatty acids.
-It is these acids that our body needs most of all.
+Fish and fish oil are a valuable source of omega-3 fatty acids.
+It is these acids that our body needs most.
 They are very useful for brain activity.
-However, the current ecology is such that it is advisable for a child to be given sea fish, and not pure fish oil.
+However, the current ecology is such that it is advisable to give a child sea fish, not pure fish oil.
 It is made from cod liver, and the liver tends to accumulate various toxins in high doses.
-In addition, when eating cod liver, there is a high probability of an overdose of vitamins A and D. For people who eat vegetarian food, flaxseed oil will be a good substitute for fish oil.
+In addition, when eating cod liver, there is a high probability of an overdose of vitamins A and D. For people who eat vegetarian food, flaxseed oil is a good replacement for fish oil.

-Food additives that are valuable sources of polyunsaturated fatty acids:
+Food supplements that are valuable sources of polyunsaturated fatty acids:

 • Pollen.